tesa1/ChIP_Zwart_public/README.md

 Now load again the ChIP pipeline environment by typing `conda activate chip_zwart_public`. <br> Check then that the pipeline is using the correct python version by typing `which python`. <br> The command should return something like `/home/your.name/.conda/envs/chip_zwart_public/bin/python` instead of `/usr/bin/python`.

+Another frequent problem is dos/mac line endings and hidden characters on the `peakCalling_sampleConfig_example.txt` file.
+You can fix this with dos2unix by running `dos2unix peakCalling_sampleConfig_example.txt`

 <br/><br/>